-Get involved in the Good food Project, our feeding programme partnered with Mary’s Meals.
+Get involved in the Good food Project, our feeding program partnered with Mary’s Meals.
 We have 22 Schools in the area, 4 fed by Mary’s Meals and 4 fed by the Good Food Project, 13 remaining.
 The Good Food Project provides children with one cup of porridge a day in school.
 For some it is their only meal of the day.
-It costs £7.50 US$11.60 to feed one child for a year.

 School development: Buildings & Bridges

 Most of the schools we work with are brick buildings with no windows and doors, most of them crumbling.
-The biggest issue is many classrooms are outdoors under trees or in grass shelters, when it rains school doesn’t happen.
+The biggest issue is many classrooms are outdoors under trees or in grass shelters, when it rains school does not happen.

 School development: Teacher training

 Teachers have two years to study in Malawi, and they are then put in a school with very few resources.
-Local government authorities offer training and monitor standards, feeding into these programmes with skills and knowledge on teaching, student engagement, behaviour management and special needs is always much appreciated.
+Local government authorities offer training and monitor standards, feeding into these programs with skills and knowledge on teaching, student engagement, behavior management and special needs is always much appreciated.

 The Chicken projects are currently run in local community, and orphanages.
 Helping farmers to learn how to manage chickens and run a business for themselves.
 Another aspect of the Chicken projects under development is getting school chicken projects started, so children have a practical opportunity to learn to keep chickens and run a business.

-So many people in rural Africa have to walk over an hour to get to fresh water, Local streams become washing and cooking water and the precious fresh water is stored to drink.
+So many people in rural Africa walk over an hour to get to freshwater, Local streams become washing and cooking water, and the precious freshwater is stored to drink.
 We put in school and community boreholes where the need is most.

-In Malawi people have been growing Maize for years, to grind down into maize flour to made the staple local food ‘nsima’.
-Mazie is sown in ridges in bare soil and heavily chemicals have been put into the soil over years of using fertilisers to yield a better crop.
-On the edge of a valley we see huge effects of soil erosion and poor crops.
-There are new methods of growing mazie to enrich the soil and yield a better crop over time, this can only be beneficial through re-education and example.
+In Malawi people have been growing Maize for years, to grind down into maize flour to make the staple local food ‘Nsima’.
+On the edge of a valley we see huge effects of soil erosion and poor crops from bad growing methods.
+There are new methods of growing maize to enrich the soil and yield a better crop over time, this can only be beneficial through re-education and by example.

-Bring out skills in permaculture, Farming God’s way and irrigation and run programmes in the community with Fisherman’s Rest
+- Bring out skills in permaculture, irrigation and run programs in the community with Fisherman’s Rest.

 And bespoke design your own…..

 All the projects go on at Fisherman’s Rest throughout the year.
-You don’t have to pick one project to get involved, in you may want to see a few.
+You do not have to pick one project to get involved, in you may want to see a few.

-Donating football kits (for example) and running sports programmes
+- Donating football kits (for example) and running sports programs